 Photographing your holiday let

 Remember, photos sell a holiday let, so your photos need to be top-quality.
 Dress the property to impress.
-Imagine you are trying to sell the place, so stage it to suit your target audience.
+Imagine you are trying to sell the place, so stage it to suit your ideal guest.

 Beds should be made up with attractive linens, the dining table set up for a dinner party.
 Place a bottle of wine and two glasses in the kitchen, add flowers to vases, etc.